MLK Student Learning Guide

 Ms. Barker is Senior Executive Assistant for Events and Administration, Council for Health and Human Service Ministries, UCC, Cleveland, Ohio.

 All of us hold implicit associations about race, gender, sexual orientation, and other topics.
 We are learning more about ours with Dr. Michael Lowe of Shelby County Schools and are grateful for his support and the recommendation to participate in this survey (below).

-Joining us in learning more here.
+Join us in learning more here.

 Gratefully, The New Ballet Team

 The Origin of Nut Remix and our Curriculum and Performance Values

 New Ballet Ensemble and School was founded in 2002 with the intention to provide equitable access to excellence in dance training in order to bridge the divide in our community and nation among people of different backgrounds including race, age, socioeconomics, culture and other differences.